houssemtaoujouti/email-spam-detector/readme.md

 ## 📌 Features
 - ✉️ **Email Checker** — Paste an email and get an instant spam prediction with confidence score
-- 📂 **Batch Prediction** — Upload a CSV dataset to predict multiple emails at once and compare with true labels
+- 📂 **Batch Prediction** — Upload a CSV dataset (must contain only the 3000 word columns with their counts, no extra columns) to predict multiple emails at once and compare with true labels
 - 📊 **Dataset Statistics** — Explore the training dataset with visualizations
 - ℹ️ **About** — General information, model details and downloads